nam24l/smallhouse/README.md

 # React Tailwindcss Boilerplate build with Vite

 This is Small Houses website.
-Huge thanks to [Donovyn Gantt](https://github.com/DonGantt)
+Huge thanks to [Donovyn Gantt](https://github.com/DonGantt) for the boilerplate typescript code.

 ## What is inside?